Excerpt 3, A Seat for the Rabble

 Luc Almsman harrumphed.
 “His Wardenship’s always in want of a demonstration for Sam the Small.”

-Connor folded his arms across his chest.
+Connor crossed his arms.
 “It’s not who’ll do the deed that concerns me.”
 And he said no more.

 Sara followed his gaze to the man she disliked most.
 The sheriff of Rosbury, Sir Willard Rittman, stood beside his liege like a loyal hound his master.
-A stocky, unattractive man, the official had a short-muzzled face with narrow beady eyes set too close to a hook nose.
-An overlong black mustachio hung limply from his fleshy cheeks, and his colorful finery failed to favor him.
-By his side were his sheriff’s deputies Sweet Tom, who rarely spoke, and Geffrey Chaffer, who opened his mouth too much, revealing teeth stained pink from pinkleaf.
+A stocky, unattractive man, the official had a short-muzzled face and squat nose.
+An overlong black mustachio curled off his mouth, and his colorful finery failed to favor him.
+By his side were his deputies Sweet Tom, who rarely spoke, and Geffrey Chaffer, who opened his mouth too much, flashing pinkbud-stained teeth.

-“Commons of Rosbury,” cried a herald she couldn’t see, “harken to your noble Lord Uthron, Lord Warden of Rosbury and bannerman to King Hexar, Lord of Loran.”
+“Commons of Rosbury,” cried a herald she couldn’t see through the packed bodies, “harken to the Lord Warden of Rosbury, Uthron Morley, bannerman to King Hexar.”

 Their lord toyed restlessly with the drape of his long cape.
 “Commons of Rosbury,” he said, “long have I treated you with love as your Lord Warden.
 Have we not been friends at times?
 Have I not looked the other way when you loiter at the Golden Dragon?
-Have I not understood when bread goes missing?”
+Have I not allowed you to wear fashions above your gods-given station, in violation of the law?”

 Alford whispered mockingly to Bagman, “Have you not looked the other way while the Sylvanians cast spells on us?”

 “Yet you have not treated me with the same love.”
 Uthron scanned their faces like a father disappointed with his children.
 “The temples and parishes teach the same law—do they not?”
-His black beard ruffled as he twisted for a glance at the priest.
+His beard ruffled as he looked at the priest.
 “Brother Elfred?”

-The freckled priest made a grave nod.
-“You speak justly, milord,” he said.
+The priest nodded gravely.
+“Justly said, my lord,” he said.
 “Even Reader Gary and I agree on the Great Covenant.”
-Several peasants spat.
+Several peasants rolled their eyes or sucked at their teeth.

-“Secondborn men gave up their naked freedoms in the wilderness for the comfort of the king’s love and protection,” Morley said, looking proud.
+“Secondborn men gave up their naked freedoms in the wilderness for the comfort of the king’s love and protection,” Morley said.
 “Our wise forebears did this to save us from dragons and wolves—and did so knowing that with a ruler’s protection came sacrifices.”

 “I’d rather suffer the dragons and wolves, personally,” Luc said a little loudly.